Niemeyer-Research-Group/pyMARS/README.md

   * --error:  This value is the maximum error level that will be allowed for the reduced model.
 Error percentage is calulated by comparing autoignition delays from the original and reduced models.
   * --target: Comma seperated list of target species for model reduction.
   * --run_drg: This option will run the DRG method for model reduction on the given model.
 It requires a given error and target species through the --error and --target options.
   * --run_drgep: This option will run the DRGEP method for model reduction on the given model.
 It requires a given error and target species through the --error and --target options.
   * --plot: Plots the autoignition simulations for all of the initial conditions for the original mechanism.
   * --points: Prints the range of the sampling points on the screen.
   * --write_ai_times: Creates a file containing the autoignition times for the original mechanism.

+## Citation

+Please refer to the CITATION file for information about citing pyMARS when used in a scholarly work.

 ## License

 pyMARS is released under the MIT license, see LICENSE for details.

-If you use this package as part of a scholarly publication, please cite the following papers in addition to this resource:
+If you use this package as part of a scholarly publication, it may be appropriate to cite the following papers in addition to this resource:

  * KE Niemeyer, CJ Sung, and MP Raju.
 Skeletal mechanism generation for surrogate fuels using directed relation graph with error propagation and sensitivity analysis. *Combust.
 Flame*, 157(9):1760--1770, 2010. doi:[10.1016/j.combustflflame.2009.12.022](http://dx.doi.org/10.1016/j.combustflflame.2009.12.022)
  * KE Niemeyer and CJ Sung.
 On the importance of graph search algorithms for DRGEP-based mechanism reduction methods. *Combust.
 Flame*, 158(8):1439--1443, 2011. doi:[10.1016/j.combustflflame.2010.12.010](http://dx.doi.org/10.1016/j.combustflflame.2010.12.010).